plast-lab/doop/README.md

 ## Troubleshooting

-*Problem:* Analyzing a program as a "super-JAR" (all classes given as a JAR after `-i`) shows less methods reachable compared to analyzing the same program split into "app" JAR inputs (with `-i`) and library JAR inputs (after `-l`).
+*Problem:* Analyzing a program as a "super-JAR" (all classes given as a JAR after `-i`) shows fewer methods reachable compared to analyzing the same program split into "app" JAR inputs (with `-i`) and library JAR inputs (after `-l`).